dougn/HalfCaff/README.md

 VPN is disconnected.
 This can be a real pain with the 2FA token.

-There are plenty of tools (Cafeine, caffeinate, etc) which will work on the commandline or provide a nice status bar for setting the amount of time to keep the system awake for.
-This was an excuse to learn some new tools and accessing Coacoa from Python.
-The end result is more useful to me than all the other tools.
+There are plenty of tools (Cafeine, caffeinate, etc) which will work on the commandline or provide a nice status bar for setting the amount of time to keep the system awake for, but none which will monitor network activity or provide a plugin interface.
+This started as an excuse to learn [rumps](https://rumps.readthedocs.io/) and accessing Coacoa from python using pyobjc, but quickly developed into a fully functional application.

-The statusbar will detect when a VPN connection is active, and it will provide the option to keep the system from entering idle (but will still have hte screen turn timeout and lock.)
-There are options to 'auto-enable' the sleep prevention on VPN conneciton, and starting HalfCaff on login.
+HalfCaff will detect when a VPN connection is active, and provide the option to keep the system from entering idle, but will still have the screen turn timeout and lock.
+When the VPN connection ends, or is dropped due to remote side issues, HalfCaff will detect this and disable the idle sleep protection.

+The only subprocess work is for checking the VPN connection status which uses the Cisco VPN client application.
+This is polled ever 2.5 minuites, and this polling interval can be configured.
+This interval was selected to ensure that a new VPN connection would be detected before the default idle sleep period would be encountered.
+All other system interactions are performed directly through Coacoa, AppKit, IOKit and the Framework pyobjc interfaces.

+There are options to 'auto-enable' the idle sleep prevention on VPN conneciton, and for starting HalfCaff on login.
 Options are presistent and stored in ~/Library/Application Support/HalfCaff/options.json

 There are two hidden options only available in the json file, the vpn client path, and the polling inerval: